Do you feel stuck, unfulfilled?

 When you are ready to take the next step I encourage you to call and ask any questions you may have - it's the best way to determine whether I could be a good fit for your particular situation.
 Whatever happens, you'll likely get some valuable information... and perhaps be on your way to a life marked by personal contentment, rewarding relationships and authenticity!
 Joyce

-About Me: Professionally, I am a trained counselor educator (Ph.D.) & licensed clinical social worker (LCSW-R) with fourteen years of clinical experience.
+About Me: Professionally, I am a trained counselor educator (Ph.D.) & licensed clinical social worker (LCSW-R) with sixteen years of clinical experience.
 In addition to counseling individuals and families I am also involved with the following:

 Providing clinical supervision for licensed therapists & master/doctoral level students

 Speaking at conferences, workshops and other addresses locally & nationally

 Delivering psychological consultation services for non-for-profit agencies & educational institutions

 Teaching at the undergraduate, graduate & doctoral levels